Distance: 6.7 miles (10.89 km)

 The descendants of William Butler sold the estate to Edward Knightley in whose family it remained until the death of Sir Charles Knightly in 1932, after which the lands & cottages were sold to individual owners in sales which took place in 1932 and 1937″

-Turn right through the large metal gate on the right of the drive into the pasture & then carry on, keeping the fence & then hedge on your left – there is a small marker post
+Turn right through the large metal gate on the right had side of the drive into the pasture & carry on, keeping the fence & hedge on your left

 To your left is where the motte & bailey, mentioned earlier, once stood

-29. Walk straight ahead to reach the small road…
+29. Walk straight ahead across the next field to reach the small road…

 The hill in the picture above is steep so take your time – you’re still walking on the Knightley Way